Life Transitions

 Category: Prints & Multiples

-Prints are often found in both large and small collections.
-Market-wise they operate in a slightly different market and selling options can be different than paintings, for example, because there are, of course, more than one.
-Price a print too high and it languishes on the market.
-If you don’t properly assess its condition it likely will receive some passes from collectors and dealers as they wait for another one.
-This Warhol “dollar sign” is something of a hybridized piece because it is from an edition of 60, but each version is different.
+This Warhol “dollar sign” is a hybridized piece because it is a print from an edition of 60, but each iteration is different.
 Because of this, the decision was made for this to go to auction and let print collectors compete for this one-off print that would not be seen on the market again.
-It produced exceptional results for the Santa Monica, California collector soaring to over $94,000.
+It produced exceptional results for a retiring collector soaring to over $94,000.
+It is still the highest price ever at auction for a work from this edition.

 Andy Warhol (1928-1987)